Odimetry/AVR_marker/README.md

-# AVR_marker
+# AVR marker
+This code is used for marker signal of PolyG-I.
+- IDE : codevisionAVR
+- Target board : Atmega128.

-The purpose of this code is marker signal of PolyG-I. IDE of this is codevisionAVR, the target board is Atmega128.
-With 2M bps baudrate, AVR will be deliver 0 or 1 to PolyG-I when the number entered.
+With 2M bps baudrates, an AVR delivers binary signals to PolyG-I when the number entered.